-The National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation to support the work of Dr. Christopher Mendias at the Hospital for Special Surgery in New York City.
+The National Stem Cell Foundation is partnering with the Orthopaedic Research and Education Foundation (OREF) to support the work of Dr. Christopher Mendias at the Hospital for Special Surgery (HSS) in New York City.

 Rotator cuff disease is a frequent and debilitating upper extremity injury.
 Even after surgical repair, patients with chronic rotator cuff tears often fail to return to full function and experience persistent pain and disability.

 Dr. Mendias is conducting a Phase II clinical trial to determine if this promising and practical autologous cell therapy can improve outcomes for patients with chronic rotator cuff tears who undergo surgical repair.